This article welcomes anyone that wants to help with translations or contributions.

 Now, does this mean that data located at odd addresses (with its least significant bit at ‘1’) will be inaccessible?
 No, because the data bus is 16-bit: For every transfer, the CPU/DMA will fetch the located byte plus the next one, allowing to read both even and odd addresses.
 As you can see, this is just another work of engineering that makes full use of hardware capabilities while reducing costs.

-In order to hold saves, Game Paks could either include:
+To hold saves, Game Paks could either include:

 The famous Game Boy Link Cable provided multi-playing capabilities.
 Additionally, the cable has a special feature internally known as Multi-boot: Another console (either GBA or GameCube) can send a functional game to the receiver’s EWRAM, then the latter would boot from there (instead of needing a cartridge).